 Distribution and redemption

 You’ll distribute offer codes using your channels, such as in-app merchandising, email or offline marketing campaigns.
 Consider which channels might be most effective at reaching your intended customers and be sure to mention eligibility or availability limits.
 Customers on iOS 14.2 and iPadOS 14.2 or later can redeem offer codes through a redemption URL or within your app if your app supports the offerCodeRedemption or the presentCodeRedemptionSheet method.
 One-time-use codes can also be redeemed on the App Store.

 If your app’s subscription setup includes more than one subscription group, keep in mind that existing subscribers can redeem more than one offer if the offers are in different subscription groups.
 If you intend for someone to subscribe to only one subscription group at a time, make sure the offer is within their current subscription group.
-Existing subscribers will only be able to redeem codes that are an upgrade from or at an equal level as their current subscription.
+Existing subscribers can only redeem codes that are an upgrade from or at an equal level as their current subscription.

 Once someone redeems an offer, they should be provided with a relevant experience based on their subscription state.
 For example, for a first-time subscriber, you might highlight the benefits of your subscription and provide onboarding.
 If your app includes account creation or requires agreement to additional terms, make this process as smooth as possible for customers who redeemed a code and are new to your app.

 To get started:

 - Set up your server to validate receipts and receive App Store server notifications.

-- If you’d like to allow for code redemption within your app, use the presentCodeRedemptionSheet method.
+- If you’d like to allow for code redemption within your app, use the offerCodeRedemption or the presentCodeRedemptionSheet method.

 - To learn how to identify offer code redemptions on your server, see the offerIdentifer and offerType properties in the responses from App Store Server API and in App Store Server Notifications.